 The Paragard T 380A IUD is more than 99% effective at preventing pregnancy.
 But if this hormone-free copper intrauterine device malfunctions – such as by fracturing or perforating the uterus – the risk of unwanted pregnancy increases.

-Paragard users are seeking large settlements from Teva Pharmaceuticals for the injuries they suffered, largely due to the IUD breaking during removal.
+Paragard users are seeking large settlements from Teva Pharmaceuticals and CooperCompanies for the injuries they suffered, largely due to the IUD breaking during removal.
 Patients may require painful and invasive surgery to retrieve the broken pieces – if they are retrievable at all.
 These broken IUDs may cause serious complications, including ectopic pregnancy, pelvic infections, and infertility.

 In this article, our Paragard IUD lawyers discuss: